ant-media/ant-media-documentation/docs/guides/recording-live-streams/s3-integration-http-forwarding.md

 ...
 ```

 When you use S3 integration your record will be uploaded as soon as the livestream finished.
 If you wanted to upload your HLS content(m3u8 and ts files) periodically to the S3-compatible systems(AWS, OVH, Digital Ocean etc.) you can use HLS Upload servlet.
-To be able to use HLS Upload servlet, you can follow HLS HTTP Endpoint instructions with following property:
+To be able to use HLS Upload servlet, first you should enter S3 credentials to management console.
+Then, you can follow HLS HTTP Endpoint instructions with following property:

 ```bash
 settings.hlsHttpEndpoint=https://{SERVER\_DOMAIN}:5443/{APPLICATION\_NAME}/hls-upload